 Students can also expect guidance on formulating an individual plan for employment (IPE).
 This is a rough roadmap of where a student wants to go in life as an employee, but tailored to the unique circumstances of the student’s disability.
 Because VRS work so closely with public institutions, they can offer connections for students with disabilities that the students might otherwise not be aware of.

-A list of VRS by state can be found here.
-The blue government section of the phone directory at your local library will also have information.
+A list of VRS can be found in the blue government section of the phone directory, or at your local library.

 Applying for Scholarships